 Join Us: Meetings are held the third Monday of each month in the school library at 5:30pm.

-The Auction Committee helps organize all facets of our annual STAA Dinner Auction event.
+The Auction Committee helps organize all facets of our formal STAA Dinner Auction.
 The Auction Committee typically meets once a month from October through the event date in spring.
 Subcommittees are appointed within the greater Auction Committee which include procurement, food and beverage, decorating, and logistics.

 The Policy Committee works in correlation with the pastor-designate, the principal, and the School Advisory Board to update the annual handbook for parents and students.